serenagrl/ansible-kubernetes/README.md

 #### Infrastructure Services VMs

 There are additional 3 VMs that are optional to support the Kubernetes Cluster and these are categorized as **Infrastructure Services**.
+These VMs need to be provisioned and configured first, before setting up the Kubernetes Cluster if you choose to include them in your lab.
 The Load-Balancers will each have their own VM and a spearate VM is dedicated to host DNS, NFS and Minio for testing purposes in the lab.
 NFS and Minio will not provision their own VMs by default.

    > [!CAUTION]
    > The Infrastructure Services VMs are purely meant to simulate existing infrastructure in a real-world network topology.
-While you can use them as starting points to configure a production environment, you should not target them to existing production servers that are already running.
+While you can use them as starting points to configure a production environment, **do not target them to existing production servers** that are already running.
 Doing so will corrupt the existing servers.

    The recommendations for the **Infrastructure Services** VMs are as follows: